zetabank-devteam/teacher_manual/docs/source/build_tutorial/4.assembly_diy_kit/top_layer.rst

 |
 |

-15. A picture of the finished robot assembly.
+15. A photo of the finished robot assembly.

     .. thumbnail:: /_images/build_tutorial/4.assembly_diy_kit/3-15.jpg